-- i.
-Project Manager who will supervise the work and the experience on similar type projects. - ii.
-Field superintendent and the experience on similar type projects. - iii.
-Project executive and the experience on similar type projects. - iv.
-Lead Cost Estimator and the experience on similar type projects. - v.
-Lead Scheduler and the experience on similar type projects.
+- v.
+Project Manager and his/her experience on similar type projects. - vi.
+Superintendent and his/her experience on similar type projects. - vii.
+Project executive and his/her experience on similar type projects. - viii.
+Lead Cost Estimator and his/her experience on similar type projects.